startae/hagrid/README.md

  - Safari 7+ (Fallback 6+)
  - Android 4.4+ (Fallback 2.3+)
  - IE 10+ (Fallback 9+ / 8+ with polyfill & -rem)

+## Known Issues:

+ - Reversing the y-axis does not seem to work on IE 10/11 (Modifier: y-rev)

 ## License: